maXXCZ1/rn_maps_bug_repro_2/README.md

 On map screen, there are 10 markers represented by react-native-vector-icons.
 Tap on navigate to new stack screen.
 In new screen tap on remove some markers and return button.
-Some of markers will be replaced by default mapmarkers.
+Some of markers will be removed, but also replaced by default mapmarkers.

 Then you can reset markers on mapscreen, so they will overlap.